aisenhart/PhysicsChat/README.md

 - [x] Fix "app" link in dropdown for the account page.
 Brings user to login instead of back to application.
 - [x] Fix sign out button, does not redirect to home or login page.
 - [x] reset password form not submitting to backend
-- [ ] add implimentation of conseting to terms of service and user is over 13
+- [x] add implimentation of conseting to terms of service and user is over 13
-- [ ] tokens calculator
+- [] tokens calculator
+- [ ] Add pop up for when user is out of tokens, direct them to shop.

 Salesman suggestion: